Acceptable Use Policy

 Line of Service Demarcation:

-OFL may provide technical support for one computer connection to the Service of the network for the sole purpose of providing the Service.
+OFL may provide technical support for one device connection to the Service of the network for the sole purpose of providing the Service.
 OFL or any member of its technical support team does not support any additional internal networking within the contract holder’s premise, regardless of who installed it.
-OFL is not responsible for supporting shared networking printer devices or other resources or devices within the contract holder’s premise.
+OFL is not responsible for supporting shared networking printer devices or other resources or devices within The Subscriber’s premise.

 Reasoning and General Understandings:

 This section attempts to provide a general understanding of OFL’s AUP.
 Common sense and judgment are a necessary part of any system of rules, and this AUP is no exception.
 Of course, flagrant or repeated violations of the policy are viewed in a very different light than minor infractions.
 OFL considers net-abuse an action that undermines the ability of the Internet to serve as a discussion medium.
 In addition, net-abuse may be a violation of municipal, provincial or federal law, or the laws of other countries.
 Protection of OFL’s contract holders and its resources, the ability to provide quality service to OFL contract holders, compliance with existing law, and the protection of OFL’s reputation as a service provider are all contributing factors to decisions on AUP violations.
-It is OFL’s intention to allow OFL contract holders access to everything the Internet has to offer with minimal or no interference.
-OFL’s belief in free speech is a firm commitment to its contract holders.
+It is OFL’s intention to allow The Subscriber access to everything the Internet has to offer with minimal or no interference.
+OFL’s belief in free speech is a firm commitment to its Subscriber.
 Just as free speech does not include the right to shout “fire” in a crowded theater; certain activities are considered inappropriate by the Internet community at large and cannot be permitted under the guise of free speech.
 OFL does not censor the content of any newsgroups.
 OFL believes such choices should be left to the individual.
-OFL does advise its contract holders and users that tools are available to screen an account’s access to newsgroups one considers offensive.
-It is the contract holder’s responsibility to make use of such tools if desired.
-OFL does not monitor the activity of accounts except for measurements of system utilization and billing records.
+OFL does not monitor the activity of Subscribers except for measurements of system utilization and billing records.
 In our efforts to promote good citizenship within the Internet community, however, OFL will respond if it becomes aware of inappropriate use of OFL services.
-If an OFL account is used to violate the AUP, OFL reserves the right to terminate service without notice.
-OFL’s preferred course of action would be to advise the contract holder of the inappropriate behavior and the corrective action necessary.
+If an OFL Subscriber violates the AUP, OFL reserves the right to terminate service without notice.
+OFL’s preferred course of action would be to advise The Subscriber of the inappropriate behavior and the corrective action necessary.
 Flagrant violations of the AUP, however, may result in immediate termination of service.
 In the event that an account is temporarily inactivated as a result of any prohibited activities, the account may be subject to reactivation charges and/or deposit requirements determined by OFL.